Soviet Union in World War II: Aftermath and damages

 Even though it won the conflict, the war had a profound and devastating long-term effect in the Soviet Union.
 The financial burden was catastrophic: by one estimate, the Soviet Union spent $192 billion.
 The US sent around $11 billion in Lend-Lease supplies to the Soviet Union during the war.

 American experts estimate that the Soviet Union lost almost all the wealth it gained from the industrialization efforts during the 1930s.
 Its economy also shrank by 20% between 1941 and 1945 and did not recover its pre-war levels all until the 1960s.
 British historian Clive Ponting estimates that the war damages amounted to 25 years of the Soviet Gross National Product.
 Forty percent of the Soviet housing was damaged or destroyed.
 Out of 2.5 million housing dwellings in the German occupied territories, over a million were destroyed.
 This rendered some 25 million Soviet citizens homeless.
 The German occupation encompassed around 85 million Soviet citizens, or almost 45% of the entire Soviet population.
 At least 12 million Soviets fled towards the east, away from the invading German army.
 The Soviet sources claim that the Axis powers destroyed 1,710 towns and 70,000 villages, as well as 65,000 km of railroad tracks.
+German-occupied Soviet territory encompassed 2201489 km2.